An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-Note that if $m < \infty$, then every $m$-marked $\infty$-category which is fibrant for the saturated inductive model structure is also fibrant for the coinductive model structure, hence when restricting the previous theorem to $m$-marked objects for $m < \infty$, we no longer need to move to the coinductive model structure and we directly obtain the following:
+Note that if $m < \infty$, then every $m$-marked $\infty$-category which is fibrant for the saturated inductive left semi-model structure is also fibrant for the coinductive left semi-model structure.
+Hence, when restricting the previous theorem to $m$-marked objects for $m < \infty$, we no longer need to move to the coinductive left semi-model structure and we directly obtain the following:

-\begin{cor} If $m<\infty$, the full subcategory of fibrant objects of the saturated inductive model structure on $\icat^m$ is isomorphic to the subcategory of $\icat$ composed of $\infty$-category whose arrow of dimension strictly superior to $n$ are coinductively invertible.
-Moreover, a morphism between fibrant $m$-marked $\infty$-categories is a weak equivalence if and only if the corresponding morphism in $\icat$ is a weak equivalence of the folk model structure. \end{cor}
+\begin{cor} If $m<\infty$, the full subcategory of fibrant objects of $\micat[m]_{\satind}$ is isomorphic to the subcategory of $\icat$ composed of $\infty$-categories whose arrows of dimension strictly superior to $m$ are coinductively invertible.
+Moreover, a morphism between fibrant $m$-marked $\infty$-categories is a weak equivalence (resp. fibration, resp. acyclic fibration) in $\micat[m]_{\satind}$ if and only if the underlying morphism in $\icat$ is a weak equivalence (resp. fibration, resp. acyclic fibration) in $\icat_{\can}$. \end{cor}